Vacant Lot & Adaptive Reuse Strategy

 Under the Vacant Lot & Adaptive Reuse Incentive Program, a Maximum Incentive Amount will be equivalent to the increment between the existing property taxes (city portion) and the taxes paid upon completion, multiplied by five years.

-The amount of the final grant is determined through an evaluation system, based on points linked to policy objectives identified in the City's Official Community Plan and Downtown Plan.
+The amount of the final grant is determined through an evaluation system, based on points linked to policy objectives identified in the City's Official Community Plan.
 The points are used to determine what percentage of the total Maximum Incentive Amount may be available to the applicant.
 Under the Program, applicants are given a choice of a five-year tax abatement, or a grant.

 The system is based on points out of 100.
 For instance, a score of 60 points earns 60% payout (upon completion) of the Maximum Incentive Amount.
 See the Maximum Incentive Grant Amount Example below:

 |Grant/Tax Abatement Calculation|

 |Tax Increment (City portion)||$10,000 x 5 years|

 (paid on project completion)